nightgryphon/Blender_Photo_Reconstruction_Tools/README.md

 Distance: filter out too large jumps between cameras while navigating
 Angle: filter cameras with view direction too different from current camera

-## Orientation
-Change camera orientation with "Photo Reconstruction" panel -> Rotate camera
-If your photo set contain both vertical and horisontal captured photos it can be convenient to rotate such cameras to preserve general scene orientation on screen.
-This effect is achieved by rotating both camera and image.
-But this also require to adjust render area for such rotated cameras.
-If camera sensor/image does not fit scene try to use "Navigation panel"->"Refresh" button

 ## Quick Export
 Allow one click export objects from export list.